aurrelhebert/warp10-zeppelin-quantumviz/README.md

 ## Interpreter QuantumViz

-This plugin can be used to plot quantumviz graphs or map with geoquantumviz.
-It use the library defined in quantum url given as parameter.
+This plugin can be used to plot [quantumviz](https://github.com/cityzendata/warp10-quantumviz) graphs in [apache zeppelin](https://zeppelin.apache.org/).
+It uses the library defined in quantum url given as parameter.

-To get started configure the QuantumViz interpreter, adding the path to Quantum-viz if local or an url to get quantumviz component as parameter.
+To get started configure the QuantumViz interpreter, adding the path to Quantumviz if local or an url to get quantumviz component as parameter.

 ```
 name:                 value:
 warp10.url           Path/to
 ```

+This zeppelin interpreter espect scala object that follow the modelisation choosen quantumviz.

 ## Use

-Just put the parameter in the paragraph quantumviz.
-One variable per line, multiple line will print multiple graphs.
+Just put the parameter of the scala object to print in the paragraph quantumviz.
+One variable per line, multiple line will print multiples graphs.

 ```
 %quantumviz